apache/flink-web/_posts/2022-03-16-async-sink-base.md

 * `long maxTimeInBufferMS` - maximum amount of time an element may remain in the buffer.
 In most cases elements are flushed as a result of the batch size (in bytes or number) being reached or during a snapshot.
 However, there are scenarios where an element may remain in the buffer forever or a long period of time.
 To mitigate this, a timer is constantly active in the buffer such that: while the buffer is not empty, it will flush every maxTimeInBufferMS milliseconds.
 * `long maxRecordSizeInBytes` - maximum size in bytes allowed for a single record, as determined by `getSizeInBytes()`.

 Destinations typically have a defined throughput limit and will begin throttling or rejecting requests once near.
-With multiple subtasks, we employ [Additive Increase Multiplicative Decrease (AIMD)](https://en.wikipedia.org/wiki/Additive_increase/multiplicative_decrease) as a strategy for selecting the optimal batch size.
+We employ [Additive Increase Multiplicative Decrease (AIMD)](https://en.wikipedia.org/wiki/Additive_increase/multiplicative_decrease) as a strategy for selecting the optimal batch size.

 # Summary

-The AsyncSinkBase is a new abstraction that makes maintaining and creating async sinks easier.
+The AsyncSinkBase is a new abstraction that makes creating and maintaining async sinks easier.
 This will be available in Flink 1.15 and we hope that you will try it out and give us feedback on it.